 Requirements for Import into Kenya

 - Copy of pets’ up-to date vaccination card.
 The Rabies vaccination must have been done within the last 12 months but not less than 30 days prior to travel.
+If the vaccine is valid for 3 years and this is clearly indicated this is acceptable.

 - In the case of PUPPIES, the import age is stated as being 12 weeks because this is the earliest age that a puppy can be given its 1st Rabies vaccination.
 However, it must then wait 30 days from vaccination before travel (i.e. import age minimum 16 weeks of age).
 BUT, if the MOTHER of the puppy has an up to date rabies vaccination, the pup can travel with its mother's records and therefore be imported from as young as 8 weeks of age.